Nodia-ai/Nodia-ai/README.md

 - **Scalable by Design:** Seamlessly add new Nodia Devices to expand network capacity without downtime.
 - **Eco-Friendly:** Low-power Nodia Devices reduce the carbon footprint of AI compute.

-(> 🔒 All modules are in development, except Crypto and Core.
-Life, Ops, and Vitals are in advanced testing, while Crypto and Core are under continuous refinement.)

 ---